 The Old Quarter is where you go to soak up the city’s spirit, find great food and shop for keepsakes to take home.
 Those ‘I travelled to Asia’ pants you were looking for?
 This is where you’ll find them!
 Ideally, you want to do this part of your exploration on foot.
 Be ready for a multi-sensory onslaught, but also know that it will be worth your while.
 It’s chaotic and bustling, but this is also Hanoi at its most authentic.

 Want to save some money while you’re exploring Hanoi?
 Here are a few top tips:

 These are just five of the many amazing attractions within the city limits of Hanoi in Vietnam.
-We’ve just launched 3 new tours to Vietnam and Cambodia – check them out here!
+Expat Explore tours visit a number of amazing spots in Vietnam and neighbouring Cambodia – check them out here!